 Malheur National Wildlife Refuge

-Rain, some sun, cool and cloudy was the weather pattern of our five-day trip to
+A little rain, some sun, warm and cloudy with hardly any bugs was the weather pattern of our

-Thursday and Friday were spent birding and seeing and listening to the sights and sounds
+Thursday and Friday were spent birding, seeing and listening to the sights and sounds of Malheur,

-Saturday we left Malheur, had brunch in Fields, did some local birding and a quick soak
+Saturday we left Malheur, had lunch in Fields, did some local birding and had a good soak in

-Sunday morning we toured Summer Lake Refuge with an excellent sighting of a family of
+Sunday morning we toured the Summer Lake Refuge with an excellent sighting of a family of

-Great Horned Owls, two adults and three fledglings, had lunch at Fort Rock and returned
+Great Homed Owls (two adults and three fledglings), had lunch at Fort Rock and returned

 to Eugene in the late afternoon.

-Enjoying this trip were Jane Hackett, Sylvia Harvey, Joe Lowry, Sig Otto, Nola Shurtleff,
+Enjoying this adventure were Barb Elsen, Jane Hackett, Sylvia Harvey, Joe Lowry,